ApiGen/ApiGen/README.md

 ## Configuration

 Below is a minimal example configuration.
-Save it as a `apigen.neon` file in the root of your project:
+Save it as a `apigen.yml` file in the root of your project:

 ```yaml